-A direct tax is referred to as a tax levied on person’s income and wealth and is paid directly to the government, the burden of such tax cannot be shifted.
+A direct tax is referred to as a tax levied on a person’s income and wealth and is paid directly to the government, the burden of such tax cannot be shifted.
 The tax is progressive in nature i.e. it increases with an increase in the income or wealth and vice versa.
 It levies according to the paying capacity of the person, i.e. the tax is collected more from the rich and less from the poor people.
-The tax is levied and collected either by the Central government or State government or the local bodies.
+The tax is levied and collected either by the Central Government or State government or the local bodies.

 The plans and policies of the Direct Taxes are being recommended by the Central Board of Direct Taxes (CBDT) which is under the Ministry of Finance, Government of India.